-Students may appeal any final grade or other academic penalty described above and imposed by a course instructor/coordinator or the Committee on Academic Standards through the procedures described in this document and the Graduate and Professional Catalog.
+Students may appeal any final grade or other academic penalty described in Section 3.3 through the procedures described in this document and the Graduate and Professional Catalog.
 Grades for individual course assignments cannot be appealed except in the context of a final grade appeal.